Toggle menu

 The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018

 Changes have been made to improve the effectiveness of existing regulations, to simplify the application and inspection process for businesses, as well as maintaining and improving existing animal welfare standards.
-The The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (opens new window).
+The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (opens new window).

-Most recently the Government introduced a significant change with the Licensing of Activities Involving Animals and below you will find the application forms and guidance documents to assist businesses in meeting the new requirements set out under those Regulations.
+The Government introduced a significant change with the Licensing of Activities Involving Animals and below you will find the application forms and guidance documents to assist businesses in meeting the new requirements set out under those Regulations.
 The guidance documents have been updated since first issued.

 The Department for Environment Food and Rural Affairs (Defra) have issued procedural guidance notes (opens new window) for the licensing of activities involving animals under these Regulations.
-Procedural Guidance for Animal Activity 2018 (PDF) [685KB] (opens new window)

 Accessibility - If you are unable to download any of the application forms/document on this page or require a paper version please contact us on 0300 456 0107 or email at publicprotectionwest@wiltshire.gov.uk (opens new window) and we will contact you to assist you with your application.

-Animal Boarding
+Animal boarding

 Applications can only be made by individuals.

 Refer to the relevant guidance document and pre-inspection information prior to submitting an application.
 Once completed, the application form should be submitted with the application fee and supporting documents and sent to the address on the form.
-Alternatively you can email the completed application - details are to be found on the form.
+Alternatively, you can email the completed application - details are to be found on the form.

 Other animal licences